 Need Help?
-Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.
+Call Us On 0161 776 9832 For Expert Pest Control Advice on Identifying Pest Infestations And Help Solve Your Pest Problem.

 Professional Billinge Mice Control

-Mice are significant pests to humans and the house mouse (Mus musculus) is the most common species to infest habitations.
-Capable of accessing openings as narrow as a pencil, once mice get inside a building they are likely to stay, causing destruction and spreading disease.
+Mice are significant pests to humans, and the house mouse (Mus musculus) is the most common species to infest habitations.
+Capable of accessing openings as narrow as a pencil, once mice get inside a building, they are likely to stay, causing destruction and spreading disease.
 Mice in a building need to be removed with professional Billinge mice control treatment and prevented from returning.
 Disinfection of affected areas should follow successful mouse removal.

-Rodent incisors continuously erupt and mice are no exception, necessitating the wearing down of ever-growing teeth on abrasive materials.
+Rodent incisors continuously erupt, and mice are no exception, necessitating the wearing down of ever-growing teeth on abrasive materials.
 Brick, cement, stone and wood get gnawed by mice, as do gas lines, water pipes and electrical cables.
-Damaged plumbing causes water damage, gnawed gas pipes produce dangerous gas leaks, nibbled wiring induces electrical appliance failure, presents fire hazards and carries the risk of electrocution.
+Damaged plumbing causes water damage.
+Gnawed gas pipes produce dangerous gas leaks.
+Nibbled wiring induces electrical appliance failure, presents fire hazards and carries the risk of electrocution.

-Professional Billinge mice control treatment is essential to the maintenance of the property in a decent state of repair.
-The fatal hazards of a mice infestation make professional mice control a matter of life and death.
+Professional Billinge mice control treatment is essential to maintaining the property in a decent state of repair.
+In addition, the fatal hazards of a mice infestation make professional mice control a matter of life and death.

 The presence of mice on a property poses a severe contamination risk to anything these rodents come into contact with.
 Whether in bedrooms, libraries, living rooms or studies, dining rooms, kitchens or pantries, the further a mouse infestation spreads, the more comprehensive the range of contamination.
 As a result, affected materials may need to be discarded.
 Contamination is caused mainly by the bodily secretions of mice, such as mucous, faeces and urine.